wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **M:**&ensp;By self-realisation.
 I found that I am conscious and happy absolutely and only by mistake I thought I owed being-consciousness-bliss to the body and the world of bodies.

 **Q:**&ensp;You are not a learned man.
 You have not read much and what you read, or heard did perhaps not contradict itself.
 I am fairly well educated and have read a lot and I found that books and teachers contradict each other hopelessly.
 Hence whatever I read or hear, I take it in a state of doubt.
 “It may be so, it may not be so”, is my first reaction.
 And as my mind is unable to decide what is true and what is not, I am left high and dry with my doubts.
-In <span class=tooltip>Yoga<span class=tooltiptext>One of the six systems of the Hindu philosophy (from *yoj*, to yoke or join).
-Yoga teaches the means by which the individual spirit (*jivatma*) can be joined or united with the universal spirit (*Paramatma*).</span></span> a doubting mind is at a tremendous disadvantage.
+In <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">Yoga</span> a doubting mind is at a tremendous disadvantage.

 **M:**&ensp;I am glad to hear it; but my Guru too taught me to doubt — everything and absolutely.
 He said, “deny existence to everything except your self”.
 Through desire you have created the world with its pains and pleasures.